rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -deterministic-names
 Disable file name randomisation and creation of `gocryptfs.diriv` files.
-This can prevent sync conflicts conflicts when synchronising files, but leaks information about identical file names across directories ("Identical names leak" in https://nuetzlich.net/gocryptfs/comparison/#file-names ).
+This can prevent sync conflicts when synchronising files, but leaks information about identical file names across directories ("Identical names leak" in https://nuetzlich.net/gocryptfs/comparison/#file-names ).